ismithAKAMAI/DataWorkshop/README.md

-# DataWorkshop
+# DataWorkshop - project to update data skills

-project to update data skills
+This project consist of projects that update data skills trought series of topics.